SchulzLab/RAPID/docs/UseCases.rst

 Statistics
 ----------
 Assume you are working on a not so well annotated organism, and out of curiosity, you have used your smallRNA transcriptomics dataset to identify novel small RNA expressing regions using any of the existing computational tools.
 The sRNA prediction tool, probably, would have given you just the basic read count summary of the novel sRNA regions.
-However, in the field of sRNA transcriptomics, there are various intricate parameters which needs to be paid attention, like read length, strand of origin, base modifications, etc. For instance, sRNA with different read length have different downstream functions.
+However, in the field of sRNA transcriptomics, there are various intricate parameters which needs to be paid attention, like read length, strand of origin, soft-clipping of bases, etc. For instance, sRNA with different read length have different downstream functions.
 They also show difference in function, based on the strand of origin.

 **rapidStats** captures all this essential information, in a single command. ::